Bogala/langton-ant-dojo/STEP_5.md

 ```

 ### Add Middleware
-We have to change our store index.ts
+We have to change our store index.ts:

 ``` typescript
 import { createStore, applyMiddleware } from 'redux';